digaloot/CS260/README.md

 4. Created all the jsx files
 5. Added routes and navigation
 6. Added all the React components to to all four pages

+## Notes Specific to the React2 Assignment
+1. Added the use of local storage for the username and password on the login page